iewaij/data-analytics-bank-marketing/docs/content/06_logistic_regression.md

 ## Fitting and Testing
 First, we import the Logistic Regression from SKlearn, and set two important parameters:
 1. “class weight equals balanced”, which is necessary to handle our imbalanced dataset;
 2. The maximum number of iterations taken for the solvers to converge.
-The result shows a 79.65% accuracy score, a 44.2% average precision score and a ROC value of 0.783 for the test set.
+The result shows a 79.65% accuracy score, a 44.2% average precision score and a ROC AUC value of 0.783 for the test set.
 The confusion matrices and performance measures are presented below.

 ```python
 lrmodel = LogisticRegression(class_weight='balanced',max_iter=10000)